/

 3.1.
 Honey

-Honey is a perfect substitute for vanilla extract, it can be used in place of vanilla essence.
+Honey is a perfect substitute for vanilla extract; it can be used instead of vanilla essence.
 Honey can be substituted for vanilla extract in any baking recipe with about the same proportions!
-If the recipe calls for 1 teaspoon of vanilla essence, substitute 1 teaspoon of honey.
+If the recipe calls for one teaspoon of vanilla essence, substitute one teaspoon of honey.
 Because honey, unlike vanilla essence, has a natural sweetness, you may want to minimize the sugar level of the recipe.
-Hence it is the best substitute for vanilla extract.
+Hence, it is the best substitute for vanilla extract.

 3.2.
 Citrus Zest